twixraider81/exokid/README.md

 - -c : force cleanup (delete downloaded folders)
 - -k : keep downloaded archives
 - -b : choose which backends to build, defaults to gdc. i.e. (gdc | "gdc ldc dmd")
+- -t : number of concurrent threads during compile time, defaults to number of available procs
 - -v : verbose, print what the script is doing

 This will take a serious amount of time (and disk space), please be patient.